 The "meaning" of any word, concept, or object is different for different individuals, depending on the information (knowledge) about the word, concept, or object currently available to them.
 All meaning is "contextual" and the most important context is what is currently in the individual's mind.
 This obviously includes the immediate external context, for example, the word being heard or read is surrounded by text, both explicitly and implicitly - those alternative words that could substitute with little change in meaning.
+The dependence of meaning on an individual's experiences was perhaps best described by the logician and philosopher Gottlob Frege.
 In our information theory of mind, it is the past experiences that are reproduced (played back) from the Experience Recorder and Reproducer (ERR) that provide most of the meaningful context for a word or object.
 For example, if the agent has had no past experiences that resemble the current experience in some way, the agent may not find any meaning at all.
-The simplest case would be a new word, seen for the very first time.
+The simplest case would be a new word, seen or heard for the very first time.
 If the word is not isolated, the meanings of the familiar surrounding text will bring back their past uses clearly enough to allow the agent to guess the meaning of the new word, in that context.
 In any case this fresh experience with the word will be stored away along with that context for future reference.
 The problem of the "Meaning of Meaning" has a rich history in the past century or two of analytic language philosophy.
 Gottfried Leibniz hoped for an ambiguity-free ideal language with exactly one term for each concept.
 It would reduce language to a kind of mathematics where the meaning of complex combinations of terms could be worked out precisely.
 In the middle of the nineteenth century, John Stuart Mill tried to simplify proper nouns by insisting that they are just names for the things we are talking about in sentences or propositions.
 Nouns are subjects, predicates are the attributes of the subject.
 Leibniz was an inspiration for Bertrand Russell, whose logical positivism imagined "logical atoms" of meaning that could combine following strict rules to form complex concepts.
 But Russell and the great logician Gottlob Frege tangled over exactly how words describe, denote, or refer to concepts and objects.
 Is an absolute meaning to be found in the dictionary definitions of how a word refers to an object, independent of the intentions of a speaker or inferences of the hearer?
 Frege distinguished between the straight reference of a word and what he called the "sense."
 Why does the statement "Aristotle is the author of De Anima" carry more information than the identity statement "Aristotle is Aristotle."
 Our information theory of meaning finds the answer in the reader's past experience (or none) of De Anima.
 Frege famously distinguished intension and extension (or W. V. O. Quine's ostension) by the German words Sinn and Bedeutung (which translate usually as Sense and Reference).
 Most logicians follow Frege’s distinction between the reference (denotation, name) and the sense (meaning, concept) of a word.
 But few know that Frege limited the “sense” to the everyday meaning attached to a word by the users of the language.
 Frege also described the “idea” or “representation” (Vorstellung) that would form in the mind of the message receiver.
-This concept, he said, would be different in every mind, since it is dependent on the peculiar experiences of each person.
+This concept or idea, he said, would be different in every mind, since it is dependent on the peculiar experiences of each person.
 Frege wrote

 ...one need have no scruples in speaking simply of the sense, whereas in the case of a conception one must precisely indicate to whom it belongs and at what time.
 It might perhaps be said: Just as one man connects this conception and another that conception with the same word, so also one man can associate this sense and another that sense.
 But there still remains a difference in the mode of connection.
 They are not prevented from grasping the same sense; but they cannot have the same conception.
 Si duo idem faciunt, non est idem.
 If two persons conceive the same, each still has his own conception.
 It is indeed sometimes possible to establish differences in the conceptions, or even in the sensations, of different men; but an exact comparison is not possible, because we cannot have both conceptions together in the same consciousness.This fits perfectly with our experience recorder and reproducer (ERR) as a model of mind, memory, and knowledge.
 Russell's young collaborator in early logical positivism, Ludwig Wittgenstein, broke with Russell and insisted that meaning depends on the use to which a word is being put.
 There is no objective independent meaning for a word as the object it "stands for."
 This relativism became more extreme when Jacques Derrida showed how the meaning of a word can be deferred and disseminated by the words following it in time.